santogioia-scandit/data-capture-documentation/docs/sdks/web/sparkscan/advanced.md

 ### Hide Controls from the Setting Toolbar

-The Setting Toolbar comes with default buttons included, as detailed in [Learn More About SparkScan](#learn-more-about-sparkscan).
-In some cases you want to avoid end users from accessing these controls, for example:
+The Setting Toolbar comes with default buttons included, but the full list of available controls includes:

+* Target Mode (visible by default)
+* Continuous Mode
+* Torch Control (visible by default)
+* Audio Feedback Control
+* Haptics Control
+* Left-handed Mode

 - to prevent them disabling audio feedback on scan, as the work environment is always noisy
 - to prevent them toggling the continuous mode, as you want them to pick items one by one